-7.4 If you have concerns about a child (as opposed to a child being in immediate danger)
+7.4 If you have concerns about a child (as opposed to believing a child is suffering or likely to suffer from harm, or is in immediate danger)

-Figure 1 illustrates the procedure to follow if you have concerns about a child's welfare and the child is not in immediate danger.
+Figure 1 on page 10 illustrates the procedure to follow if you have any concerns about a child's welfare.

 Where possible, speak to the DSL first to agree a course of action.
-Alternatively, make a referral to local authority children's social care directly (see 'Referral' below).